 Brandon Gilliard began playing alongside his father in church as a small child.
 As a teenager he performed in his high school marching band as the drum major and the school’s first electric bassist.
 He continued his education as a Music Major and graduated in 2005 with a B.A. in Music and a concentration on Double Bass.
 Immediately after graduation Brandon moved to Atlanta, GA to further his professional career.
 Soon afterward he was being called upon as one of Atlanta’s first call studio recording session players.
 Today Brandon Gilliard is one of the most sought after and respected bass players in the world.
-His ability to adapt, attention to tone and vast knowledge of theory allow him to work with artists that cross a wide variety of genres such as country, hip hop, rock, jazz, bluegrass, R&B, gospel, classical, funk and pop.
+His ability to adapt, attention to tone, professionalism, sightreading ability and vast knowledge of theory allow him to work with artists that cross a wide variety of genres such as country, hip hop, rock, jazz, bluegrass, R&B, gospel, classical, funk and pop.
 Brandon credits musicians such as James Jamerson (Motown), Rocco Prestia (Tower of Power), Pino Palladino (John Mayer, D’Angelo) and Verdine White (Earth, Wind & Fire) as his biggest influences.
-Brandon Gilliard’s approach to music is simple yet unique.
+Brandon Gilliard’s approach to music is simple, yet unique.
 Play every note as if it’s your only chance, make it groove and remember that the artist comes first when working as a sideman.